maker-dave/starship-control-demo/README.md

    Install Node.js modules:
    npm install ws express

+3. Move HTML Files:
+   Create a `public/` directory and move the HTML files from `lib/`: mkdir public mv lib/*.html public/

-3. Start the Server:
+4. Start the Server:
    Launch the WebSocket and HTTP server: node server.js

-4. Access the Demo:
+5. Access the Demo:
    On four devices, open http://<pi-ip-address>:8080/index.html (e.g., http://192.168.86.69:8080/index.html) in a browser.
    Claim "Navigation," "Engineering," "World," and "Science" on separate devices to start the simulation.

-## Automated Installation
-An installation script is provided to automate the setup process:
-1. Save `install.sh` to your Pi (e.g., `/home/pi/install.sh`).
-2. Make it executable:
-   chmod +x /home/pi/install.sh
-3. Run the script:
-   ./install.sh
-The script will clone the repository, install dependencies, set up files, and start the server.

 ## Usage
 - Claim a Station: Select "Navigation," "Engineering," "World," or "Science" on `index.html` to redirect to the station interface.